leangjia/blender_docs/manual/getting_started/configuration/defaults.rst

    Choose between a light or dark theme for Blender.
    Themes can be customized more in the :doc:`Preferences </editors/preferences/themes>`.

+Load Previous Version Settings
+   Copies preferences and startup files from the previous version of Blender then loads them.

+   Settings need to be imported from previous versions because each version of Blender stores its configuration files in separate folders.
+Refer to the :doc:`/advanced/blender_directory_layout` page for the location of Blenders configuration files.

 There are two areas where Blender's defaults are stored:

 Preferences